rapphy243/Genshin-Impact-Helper-Archive/README.md

+#This is an archive of Takagg's Genshin Impact Helper code repo.
+This an archive of June 8th, 2021 repo.
+Using any of this code with Github Actions is obviously use at your own risk.

 # Genshin Impact Check-In Helper

 This repo will summarise all the possible methods for auto check-in.
 If you found this website from my YouTube (taka gg), that method (Github Actions) is **no longer advisible** as it is against Github Terms of Service (botting) when you are only registering account to use the Github actions.